makkus/inaugurate/README.rst

     # pip requirements
     PIP_DEPENDENCIES=ansible

-By default, *inaugurate* will check whether there is a file named after the provided app name (the first argument to the script) in ``$HOME/.inaugurate/local-store``.
+By default, *inaugurate* will check whether the first argument is a path to a locally existin file.
+If it is, this file will be read.
+If not, a file named after the provided app name (the first argument to the script) in ``$HOME/.inaugurate/local-store``.
 If there is, this will be read and the application described therein will be 'inaugurated'.
 If no such file exists, *inaugurate* will check whether such a file exists on the official inaugurate app_store_.

 Here's what the different vars mean: